 Can I get my messages whitelisted by the carriers?

 US Carriers do not whitelist messages from longcode numbers.
-If you are sending many messages with identical content to a large number of users, you are at high risk of having your messages filtered by carriers and should consider a shortcode, word craft your messages or take some time to cool off and try again.
+If you are sending many messages with identical content to a large number of users, you are at high risk of having your messages filtered by carriers, word craft your messages or take some time to cool off and try again.

 Please carefully read through the following information:

-If you have questions about the laws surrounding text messages and phone calls, you can learn more at the following link:
+If you have questions about the laws surrounding text messages and phone calls, you can learn more at the following here

 The following information is not intended to replace your responsibility of familiarization with current laws but is provided as a courtesy to assist you with and your choice to abide by the legal requirements pertaining to any sending campaigns prior to using Betwext services.